School History

 By August 1959, enrolments had grown to 345.
 To give some relief, 10 Residency Road was leased.
 This property housed 102 secondary students at the time building of the RAAF School commenced.

-RAAF School Penang History
+Main School - RAAF School Penang

-School in 1975
+School in 1968 School 1966

 School Opening